mohitrathor98/Docker-Kubernetes-Notes/Week8-PHP-Laravel-Project/Notes.md

     In the browser, refresh 2-3 times, it will ask to run migration

-    Or, run the laravel artisian commands to migrate.
+    Or, run the laravel artisan commands to migrate.

+    `docker compose run --rm artisan migrate`

 #### Note: putting entrypoint in composer file, overrides the entrypoint in the dockerfile or image being used.
 Or appends to it if already not present